-The City continually evaluates the potential impact of debt issuance on cash flow, credit, and statutory debt capacity.
+The City uses a comprehensive, interactive debt capacity model that assists debt management administrators in evaluating the potential impact of debt issues on cash flow, credit, and statutory debt capacity.
 The Treasury Department manages all City borrowings, focusing on the timing of them in order to take advantage of favorable market conditions.
-The City's cash flow is anchored by the quarterly billing of the property tax and the monthly receipt of state aid distributions.
-Treasury manages this cash flow wisely, obviating the need to borrow for operating purposes.
+The City's cash flow is anchored by the quarterly billing of the property tax and the monthly receipt of state aid distributions - Treasury manages this cash flow wisely, obviating the need to borrow for operating purposes.
 The Treasury Department also ensures adherence to the City's conservative debt policies, including the rapid repayment of debt where at least 40% of overall debt is repaid within 5 years and 70% in 10 years, as well as a 7% ceiling on debt service as a percentage of general fund expenditures.
 The City imposes a 20% ceiling on variable debt and has no variable debt outstanding at this time.
 Lease-purchase financing of equipment with a three-to-seven year useful life is used to replace front-line equipment and upgrade technology.